 In many ways this could be considered to be the most typical British damselfly.
 It shares its blue and black colouration with several other species.
-It can be distinguished from the others by its broad ante-humeral stripes.
-In the male, S2 has a characteristic mark of a spot linked to the inter segment suture by a short line.
-S8 and S9 are entirely blue.
+It can be distinguished from the others by its broad ante-humeral stripes and all blue side to the thorax.

-The female occurs in two colour forms, one blue, as in the male, the other dull green.
-The mark on S2 is thistle shaped and there is a “Christmas tree” shaped stepped triangle on S8.
+Female: occurs in two colour forms, one blue, as in the male, the other dull green.
+The mark on segment 2 is thistle shaped and there is a “Christmas tree” shaped stepped triangle on S8.
 They often perch gregariously on emergent plant stems, all facing the same way.